-We held our first conference at Improbable’s offices with speakers from Sony, Deliveroo an Improbable.
-We went then on to hold events at Expedia, Photobox, Facebook.
-We also presented our first presentation in Rio de Janeiro on the ‘importance of a diverse workforce’ a topic close to hearts which discussed our strategy, insight and understanding of how organisations can diversify their teams.
+We held our first conference at Improbable’s offices with speakers from Sony, Deliveroo and Improbable.
+We went on to hold events at Expedia, Photobox and Facebook.
+We also delivered our first presentation in Rio de Janeiro on the ‘importance of a diverse workforce’ a topic close to our hearts.
+We discussed our strategy, insight and understanding of how organisations can diversify their teams.

 We have since collaborated with Deloitte, Sainsbury’s, Financial Times and Facebook.
-Started to conduct research to help us understand our community and to launch our first white paper.
+Started to conduct research to help us understand our community and published our first white paper.
 Launched Women In DevOps in the Irish market and had our first meetup in Dublin in collaboration with Walmart labs.

 Build our community and develop mentoring opportunities in the US and launch our first Women In DevOps in the US, Los Angeles to be precise and Dublin.

 Women in DevOps will expand to Seattle and New York City and aims to be the globes most prestigious women in DevOps group with over 4,000 members.

 The moon?
 Reach for the stars, why not!

 Our members continue to grow day by day.

 We have held a series of eleven events so far.